-If you found this process valuable and would like to expand your knowledge and self-awareness, consider joining one of our online courses.
+If you found this process valuable and would like to expand your knowledge and self-awareness, consider joining The Conscious Living Programme.
+We will be sending you more information on this unique, powerful transformation course within the next couple of days.